 Constructed of wood, the Church of Sts.
 Philip and Jacob, the Apostles, and the Dominican monastery were built in the suburb of Lukiskes in 1642.
 Among the responsibilities of the Dominican monks were to provide free burial and attend to the spiritual needs of the poor.
 Prior to the arrival of the Dominicans, the poor had been buried in the city cemetery, which had been located on this site.
 The wooden Church was burned down during the wars with Moscow.
-In the 13th century the Church was reconstructed using masonry materials and remains almost unchanged to this day.
+In the 13th century, the Church was reconstructed using masonry materials and remains almost unchanged to this day.
 During the Soviet occupation, the Church was used as a warehouse for fruit and vegetables, then a storage facility for the Opera and Ballet Theater.
 A hospital operated in the former monastery until 2004.

 The image of the Mother of God of Lukiskes in this Church became renowned as miraculous at the end of the 17th century.
 This icon was brought back to Lithuania from wars with Russia by Motiejus Korvinas Gosievskis, artillery general of the Grand Duchy of Lithuania.
-Soon after, the faithful started experiencing miracles through the intercession of Our Lady of Lukiskes, which were, subsequently, recorded in the book “The Mystic Fountain”, published in 1737.
+Soon after, the faithful started experiencing miracles through the intercession of Our Lady of Lukiskes, which were, subsequently, recorded in the book “The Mystic Fountain” published in 1737.

-During the Soviet years it was thought that the miraculous icon was lost, but it was later discovered at St. Raphael Church, located across the river.
+During the Soviet years, it was thought that the miraculous icon was lost, but it was later discovered at St. Raphael Church, located across the river.
 After the restoration of Lithuania’s independence, Sts.
 Philip and Jacob Church and the image of Our Lady of Lukiskes were returned to the Dominicans.
-The Dominican general vicarage headquarters for Belarus, Estonia, Latvia and Lithuania were established here.
+The Dominican general vicarage headquarters for Belarus, Estonia, Latvia, and Lithuania were established here.
 In 2015, the newly-restored Church carillon – a unique 61 bell instrument – rang for the first time.
 This carillon is the largest in the Baltics.

-Vilnius Cathedral Basilica of St. Stanislaus and St. Vladislaus (LT, PL, RU, EN, IT)
+Vilnius Cathedral Basilica of St. Stanislaus and St. Vladislaus

 St. John Paul II started his historic visit to Lithuania with a prayer at the Vilnius Cathedral Basilica, which he called “the beating heart of the Lithuanian nation”.
 Vilnius Cathedral is one of the oldest Lithuanian churches.
 It was mentioned for the first time in recorded history in 1387, the same year as the Christianization of Lithuania.
-The Cathedral received the title of St. Vladislaus, because it was the baptismal name of Jogaila, the Grand Duke of Lithuania and King of Poland.
+The Cathedral received the title of St. Vladislaus because it was the baptismal name of Jogaila, the Grand Duke of Lithuania and King of Poland.
 The main altar features a painting portraying the death of St. Stanislaus, the patron of Vilnius Cathedral and the Bishop of Krakow.
-St. Stanislaus chastised the Polish King Boleslaw II the Bold for his cruelty and injustice, and eventually he excommunicated the King.
-In retaliation the King murdered St. Stanislaus during a Holy Mass.
+St. Stanislaus chastised the Polish King Boleslaw II the Bold for his cruelty and injustice, and eventually, he excommunicated the King.
+In retaliation, the King murdered St. Stanislaus during a Holy Mass.
 The painting was done by Pranciskus Smuglevicius, a famous Lithuanian artist.

-Throughout 600 years of its existence Vilnius Cathedral was rebuilt several times, until it acquired its current Neoclassical style at the beginning of the 19th century (architect Laurynas Gucevicius).
-The Cathedral was closed (1949-1988) during the Soviet occupation, and for a long period of time it housed the Vilnius Art Gallery.
+Throughout 600 years of its existence, Vilnius Cathedral was rebuilt several times, until it acquired its current Neoclassical style at the beginning of the 19th century (architect Laurynas Gucevicius).
+The Cathedral was closed (1949-1988) during the Soviet occupation, and for a long time, it housed the Vilnius Art Gallery.
 Only in 1988, was the Cathedral returned to the faithful and then solemnly re-consecrated.
 The relics of St. Casimir, the patron of Lithuania and youth, were also returned to the Cathedral, and are now venerated in the magnificent Chapel of St. Casimir.
 The Gostautai Chapel in the right nave of the Cathedral features the painting of Sapiega Madonna.
 In 1750 the pope crowned this painting for numerous graces granted to the faithful.
 There are 11 chapels in the Cathedral.
-In addition to the previously-mentioned Chapels of St. Casimir and Gostautai, the pilgrims can also pray at the Holy Eucharist and Exiles Chapels, located in the right nave, and St. Vladislaus and Valaviciai Chapels in the left nave.
+In addition to the previously-mentioned Chapels of St. Casimir and Gostautai, the pilgrims can also pray at the Holy Eucharist and Exiles Chapels, located in the right nave and St. Vladislaus and Valaviciai Chapels in the left nave.

-Excursions are not available during the Holy Mass.
+Excursions are not available during the Holy Mass

 Church Heritage Museum